Agile is an approach to project management, while Scrum is one type of Agile methodology.

 Agile is an approach to project management that emphasizes completing projects in small increments.
 It is often used for projects where some change or unpredictability are expected.
 Scrum, on the other hand, is one of several Agile methodologies.
 Think of it more as the actual structure teams can use to put Agile principles into practice.

-Scrum is such a popular Agile methodology—with nearly 80 percent of Agile adopters using Scrum or a Scrum hybrid method—that sometimes people use the terms Scrum and Agile interchangeably .
-This leads to understandable confusion.
+Scrum is a popular Agile methodology and its use is increasing.
+You may come across the terms Scrum and Agile being used interchangeably, which can be confusing.
 Let’s take a closer look at what makes Scrum and Agile unique, and how and when you should implement them.

 Read more: What is Agile?
 A Beginner's Guide